Taipei Metro: Proposal and construction

-On 27 June 1986, the Preparatory Office of Rapid Transit Systems was created, which on 23 February 1987 was formally established as the Department of Rapid Transit Systems (DORTS) for the task of handling, planning, design, and construction of the system.
+On 27 June 1986, the Preparatory Office of Rapid Transit Systems was created, which on 23 February 1987 was formally established as the Department of Rapid Transit Systems (DORTS) for handling, planning, designing, and constructing the system.
 Apart from preparing for the construction of the metro system, DORTS also made small changes to the metro corridor.
-The 6 lines proposed on the initial network were: Tamsui line and Xindian line (Lines U1 and U2), Zhonghe Line (Line U3), Nangang Line and Banqiao Line (Line S1), and Muzha (now Wenhu) line (Wenhu line medium-capacity), totaling 79 stations and 76.8 km route length, including 34.4 km of elevated rail, 9.5 km at ground level, and 44.2 km underground.
-The Neihu Line corridor was approved later in 1990.
+The six lines proposed on the initial network were: Tamsui line and Xindian line (Lines U1 and U2), Zhonghe Line (Line U3), Nangang Line and Banqiao Line (Line S1), and Muzha line (now Wenhu line), totaling 79 stations and 76.8 km route length, including 34.4 km of elevated rail, 9.5 km at ground level, and 44.2 km underground.
+The Neihu Line corridor was approved in 1990.
 On 27 June 1994, the Taipei Rapid Transit Corporation (TRTC) was formed to oversee the operation of the Taipei Metro system.

 The Executive Yuan approved the initial network plan for the system on 27 May 1986.
-Ground was broken and construction began on 15 December 1988.
+Construction began on 15 December 1988.
 The growing traffic problems of the time, compounded by road closures due to TRTS construction led to what became popularly known as the "dark age of Taipei traffic".
 The TRTS was the center of political controversy during its construction and shortly after the opening of its first line in 1996 due to incidents such as computer malfunction during a thunderstorm, alleged structural problems in some elevated segments, budget overruns, and fare prices.